saberamini/MapReduceTutorial/README.md

 27310 DataNode
 ```

-If you do not have a DataNode, follow the instructions <a href="https://stackoverflow.com/questions/29166837/datanode-is-not-starting-in-singlenode-hadoop-2-6-0"> here </a>
+If you do not have a DataNode, follow the instructions <a href="https://stackoverflow.com/questions/29166837/datanode-is-not-starting-in-singlenode-hadoop-2-6-0"> here </a> or stop the HDFS, YARN and use command:

 > sudo rm -r /home/hduser/hadoop_data/hdfs/datanode/current/

 If you want to stop HDFS and YARN (respectively):

 > stop-hdfs.sh

 > stop-yarn.sh

 If you want to start YARN, HDFS again:

 > start-hdfs.sh

 > start-yarn.sh

 If you want to start or stop the history daemon: